rust-lang/rfcs/text/0000-offset_of.md

 or `#[repr(C, int)]` -- where `int` is one of Rust's primitive integer types — u8, isize, u128, etc).

-For example, in the future somthing like the following could be allowed:
+For example, in the future something like the following could be allowed:

 ```rs
 use core::mem::offset_of;